Obstruction of Absolute Concentration Robustness by Conservation Laws in Non-Redundant Zero-One Networks: Preliminary

-We call the $s \times m$ matrix with $(i, j)$-entry equal to $\alpha_{ji}$ the \defword{reactant matrix} of $G$, denoted by $\mathcal Y$.
-We call the $s \times m$ matrix with $(i, j)$-entry equal to $\beta_{ji}-\alpha_{ji}$ the \defword{stoichiometric matrix} of $G$, denoted by $\mathcal N$.
-We call the real image of $\mathcal N$ the \defword{stoichiometric subspace}, denoted by $S$.
-Notice that the dimension of $S$ is ${\rm rank}(\mathcal N)$, and the \defword{dimension} of the network is defined as the dimension of $S$. \begin{definition} We say that \defword{two stoichiometric matrices are equivalent} if one of the stoichiometric matrices can be obtained from the other by permuting the row and column indices. \end{definition}
+For a given network $G$, two fundamental matrices are defined as follows.
+First, the $s\times m$ matrix with $(i, j)$-entry equal to $\alpha_{ji}$ is the \defword{reactant matrix}, denoted by $\mathcal{Y}$.
+Second, the $s \times m$ matrix with $(i, j)$-entry equal to $\beta_{ji}-\alpha_{ji}$ is the \defword{stoichiometric matrix}, denoted by $\mathcal{N}$.
+The real linear subspace spanned by the columns of $\mathcal{N}$ is called the \defword{stoichiometric subspace}, denoted by $S$.
+Notice that the dimension of $S$ equals ${\rm rank}(\mathcal N)$, and the \defword{dimension} of the network is defined as the dimension of $S$.